lfo-calculator/hawaii/data/README.md

 auto-generated; see [../catala-regs/scratch/SCRAPING.md].
 It constitutes a "central" reference for this project and should be edited with care.

-Each entry contains at the following keys:
+Each entry contains the following keys:

 - `section`: the name of the section (i.e. the §), generally of the form `XX-YY[.ZZ]` -- if it exists, the corresponding Catala source file will be found in